 Similar to Amazon, the results appear based on my keyword search.
 I can now scroll and see which products pique my interest.
 But before we go through the current results, let’s take a look at the filters on the left-hand side of the page.

 You can see different filters to choose from, such as supplier type, product type, price, supplier country, and certifications.
 A common misconception about Alibaba is that the suppliers are only from China, but this is not the case.
 The Supplier Country/Region filter allows you to choose from many different countries to source from for this type of product.

 Out of all the filters available, the most important to me is “Supplier Types.”
 I suggest checking off “Trade Assurance” and “Verified Supplier” so you can have an extra layer of security, and deal only with professional and legitimate suppliers.

 After checking off these two filters, the search results changed a little bit, but now I can feel more confident choosing from the suppliers within the results.

 Go through the results and keep track of the products that look interesting.
 You will also see pricing information but that may not always be accurate at this point in the process.
 The price per unit will depend on the product specifications and number of units purchased so you will need to contact the supplier to get a product’s true pricing.

 Let’s look at a listing for one of the “blackout curtains.”
 Once on the listing, you can find more information about the product and the supplier.

-Towards the bottom of the page, you will see “Company Profile.”
-This is where you can learn more about the supplier company, their sales, employees, quality control, and process for manufacturing.
+Above the product images, you will see the name of the supplier that links to their company profile.
+This is where you can learn more about the supplier company, their sales, employees, quality control, products they offer, and process for manufacturing.

 3. Contacting suppliers on Alibaba